 - Update you every step of the way

-Act quickly to get a lawyer in your corner and to safeguard your ability to go to court if it becomes necessary.
-You only have one year to file a personal injury lawsuit, according to CC Art.
+If you’ve been hurt in a truck accident, you’ll want to act quickly and get a lawyer in your corner soon.
+That’s because the state of Louisiana has a statute of limitations you must abide by.
+You only have two years to file a personal injury lawsuit, according to CC Art.
 3492.
-The statute of limitations is also one year for filing a wrongful death lawsuit, according to CC Art.
+The statute of limitations is also two years for filing a wrongful death lawsuit, according to CC Art.
 2315.2.